Speak (The Roches album)

-Speak is an album by the folk trio the Roches, released in 1989 on MCA Records.
+Speak is an album by the American musical trio the Roches, released in 1989 on MCA Records.
 The album contained two singles that had accompanying videos, "Big Nuthin'" and "Everyone Is Good".
-Another track, "Nocturne", was included in the 1988 film Crossing Delancey.
-(The trio had contributed several songs to the movie's soundtrack, and the film costarred Suzzy Roche as the best friend of Amy Irving's character.)
+Another track, "Nocturne", was included in the 1988 film Crossing Delancey, which costarred Suzzy Roche.

 "Big Nuthin'" was a minor radio hit.
+The trio supported the album with a North American tour.